CreativeDevelopments/CDHandler/README.md

   aliases: ["Pong"],
   description: "Replies with Pong!",
   cooldown: "5s",
-  cooldownMessage: 'Wait {REMAINING} more to execute this command again!',
+  cooldownMessage: "Wait {REMAINING} more to execute this command again!",
   //usage: "", it's not needed on this command
   //example: "", it's not needed on this command
   minArgs: 0,